Numerous nutritionists and health aficionados have repeated time and time to eat less and move more. This is based on the science behind weight loss.

-There are many different foods that affect not only hunger but hormones in our bodies.
+There are many different foods, including supplements that affect not only hunger but hormones in our bodies.

 Not to mention that calories are complex and unique and are not all considered equal.

-Your brain is a rich and complex organ.
+Your brain is a vibrant and complex organ.

 As mysterious and powerful as it is, simple lifestyle habits easily trick the brain.

 Eating behaviors are one such habit, and the brain is the part of the body that decides whether we should eat or stop eating.

 According to the American Journal of Preventive Medicine, there is something you can do to trick your brain into thinking your body is taking in more food than you are.